Twelve Days Private Tour in Portugal the perfect itinerary for those who want to start a holiday in Portugal starting in Oporto.

 And from here to Sagres where we will take our boat trip (weather permitting) and Sao Vicente Cape, where the School of Navigation of the Infante D. Henrique awaits us, in the Fortress of Sagres built to support the sailors who doubled the cable and remained sheltered in the bays and coves of Sagres, until the conditions of navigation were favorable, a strategic point of passage for commercial vessels that made the connection between the Mediterranean and the North Atlantic, in addition to its proximity to the North of Africa.

-Now yes, we will enjoy the Algarve’s beaches, golf courses, travel back in time and feel the five centuries of Muslim heritage through its white houses and the trap of roofs and chimneys, which we can so well see in the city of Lagos, local of bad memory of the slave market and that there are still its walls, We return to Albufeira with stop in the fortress of Santa Catarina in the Beach of the Rock.
+Now yes, we will enjoy the Algarve’s beaches, golf courses, travel back in time and feel the five centuries of Muslim heritage through its white houses and the trap of roofs and chimneys, which we can so well see in the city of Lagos, local of bad memory of the slave market and that there are still its walls, We return to Albufeira with stop in the fortress of Santa Catarina in “praia da rocha”.
 Rest, eat and have fun, because here the nights are never old.

 Algarve - Setubal - Azeitao - Lisbon